srobledo2021/Robotica_Movil_2324_Blog/README.md

 ----------------------------------------------------------------------------

 Now it is time to use the PID to control the F1.
-In this situation, and having the: 'HAL.setW(X)' function, we can directly set the angular velocity of the F1.
+In this situation, we have the: 'HAL.setW(X)' function, so that we can directly set the angular velocity of the F1 and keep adjusting it at every iteration.
 The general equation of the PID is the following:

 ![Positional_PID](https://github.com/srobledo2021/Robotica_Movil_2324_Blog/assets/113594786/b7830c7c-5733-4096-9a91-919ee7ef66ae)